Connect with others who understand.

 Talk to Your Doctor

-Anytime you have a new symptom or possible symptom of lupus, you should talk to your doctor.
+Anytime you have a new symptom or a possible symptom of lupus, you should talk to your doctor.
 The symptom might indicate a flare, or it might mean you need to treat another condition.
 Your provider will be able to give you medical advice and an accurate diagnosis so you can get the treatment you need.

-MyLupusTeam is the social network for people with lupus and their loved ones.
-On MyLupusTeam, more than 223,000 members come together to ask questions, give advice, and share their stories with others who understand life with lupus.
+On MyLupusTeam, the social network for people with lupus and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with lupus.

 A MyLupusTeam Member